Information Technology

 Key Concepts of Ethernet

 • Frame Structure : Ethernet frames are the basic units of data transmission.
 A frame consists of a header, data payload, and a trailer.
-The header contains source and destination MAC addresses, and the trailer includes a frame check sequence (FCS) for error detection.
+The header contains source and destination MAC addresses, and the trailer includes a Frame Check Sequence (FCS) for error detection.

 • CSMA/CD : Carrier Sense Multiple Access with Collision Detection (CSMA/CD) is the mechanism used by Ethernet to manage access to the network medium.
 Devices listen for a clear channel before transmitting to avoid collisions.
 If a collision is detected, devices follow a backoff algorithm before retransmitting.